vix993/consume-it/README.md

 They can purchase them after applying discount codes and checking availability.

 You can run it by cloning the repository.
-Running `cd consumeIT`,`yarn install` then executing the command `yarn dev`.
+Running `cd consume-it`,`yarn install` then executing the command `yarn dev`. `yarn test` to apply tests.

 ## Requirements